victorporof/firefox-restartless-template/README.md

 To wipe the build directory, use `make clean`.

 If you use git tags to nicely version your project, you can use `make xpi` to build a "release" version of your add-on based on the latest tag.
 This will not take uncommitted changes into consideration.

+## Publish your add-on

+Go to https://addons.mozilla.org/en-US/developers/ and publish your new awesome add-on.

 ## Read more